The GEO Plenary

 The GEO Members elect four Members to serve as Co-Chairs.
 They preside over both the Plenary and the Executive Committee.
 The current Co-Chairs are represented by the following individuals:

-- Mmboneni Muofhe, Deputy Director General, Department of Science and Technology (DST) (South Africa)
+- Mmboneni Muofhe, Deputy Director General, Department of Science and Innovation (DSI) (South Africa)

-The three Programme Board POs acting as Observers to the Executive Committee for 2023 are: Committee on Earth Observation Satellites (CEOS), European Environment Agency (EEA) and International Association of Geodesy (IAG).
+The Three Programme Board POs acting as Observers to the Executive Committee for 2023 are: Committee on Earth Observation Satellites (CEOS), European Environment Agency (EEA) and International Association of Geodesy (IAG).

 The GEO Plenary establishes Working Groups to address aspects of GEOSS implementation and provide a mechanism for members of the GEO community to engage full in the work of GEO.
 Working groups provide high-level review, advice, recommendations and support in the ongoing development and implementation of the GEO 2016-2025 Strategic Plan: implementing GEOSS.
 Working groups also actively promote the implementation of GEOSS activities described in the annual Work Plan.
 Current Working Groups include: